 It’s just 119 kms/74 miles from the capital.
-In the 18th century, Orléans’ position in the Loire valley inevitably let the city to becoming the leading port supplying Paris.
-Good came up the river and were transported on north to satisfy the voracious city of Paris.
+In the 18th century, Orléans’ position in the Loire valley inevitably helped the city to becoming the leading port supplying Paris.
+Goods came up the river and were transported on north to satisfy the voracious city of Paris.

 The medieval university was a centre of learning, attended by the likes of Erasmus, Rabelais and Calvin.